Making simple modifications or future-proofing your home can help you maintain your independence and stay in your own home for longer.

 These adjustments can blend seamlessly into your home while enhancing your quality of life, helping you stay independent and active for longer.

-Safety notice: Some changes are easy to implement.
+Safety notice: Some changes are low maintenance and easy to implement.
 Others may require advice from an occupational therapist and a professional tradesperson.
 This is to ensure your modifications suit your needs, body, and home while meeting Australian Standards.

 Here are some simple tips to help you keep living safely in your own home for years to come.